RUIMINMA1996/TL_MOF/README.md

-# A Transfer Learning Study of Gas Adsorption in Metal-Organic Frameworks
+# Transfer Learning Study of Gas Adsorption in Metal-Organic Frameworks

 This repository contains an open source implementation of the transfer learning model and corresponding dataset described in our
 [paper](https://pubs.acs.org/doi/10.1021/acsami.0c06858?ref=pdf).